Samm96/sindano/README.md

 # Sindano Health Externship
 A landing page for the Sinadano company built using React and Storybook.
-This project was a voluntary collaboration between four other developers and myself.
+This project was a voluntary collaboration between four other developers and myself under the Practicum USA externship program.

 # Instructions
 [Notion](https://www.notion.so/Sindano-394de17457e94490b41ab4a1ff099e06)